linroger/FinanceCompendium/I. Foundations/Mathematics/Lecture Notes for Quantitative Methods Dybvig.md

 Discuss starting at  $W\equiv 0$  and applying  $\Psi$

-3.3.
-Stochastic Dynamic Programming.
+### 3.3.
+Stochastic Dynamic Programming

 Discrete Markov chains and Markovian dynamic programming (Ross, parts of Chapters 1, 2, 4, and 6).

 Chapter 1.
 Random variables: as distributions, as functions on  $([0,1],\mathcal{B},\lambda)$ , as characteristic functions.
 State (but do not yet prove) uniqueness and convergence results for characteristic functions.